MenuClose

 The main goals of PTSD treatment are to reduce symptoms, foster the development of healthy coping skills, and restore your self-esteem.
 Family therapy is recommended because PTSD symptoms do not occur in a vacuum.

-Find Help for Post-Traumatic Stress Disorder at Ashwood Recovery in Boise, Idaho
+Enroll in the PTSD Treatment Center at Ashwood Recovery in Boise, Idaho

 At Ashwood Recovery, we completely understand how important mental health is.
 When someone has PTSD, they often turn to drugs or alcohol to help with their symptoms.
 They may also suffer from other mental health issues that need to be treated.
-With our Promise program, they can finally get the necessary support and help to live everyday lives once again.
+With our PTSD therapy program, they can finally get the necessary support and help to live everyday lives once again.

 Do you think you may have post-traumatic stress disorder?
 If so, we would love the opportunity to talk with you.
 We can provide you with a psychiatric evaluation and treatment that meets your individual needs.
+Please contact us online or call 888.341.3607 today if you want to make an appointment.